1997–1999 anti-Christian violence in Gujarat: Political response

 The Congress accused the Bharatiya Janata Party of trying to increase its vote banks by attacking minorities.
-Congress politician Sharad Pawar accused the BJP of trying to divide people on the basis of religion.
+INC politician Sharad Pawar accused the BJP of trying to divide people on the basis of religion.

 The Inter Press Service reported that the Christians are being used as a political scapegoat for India's national elections.

-The former President of the AIADMK and Chief minister of Tamil Nadu, J Jayalaitha called for the dismissal of the Bharatiya Janata Party's rule in Gujarat.
+The former President of the AIADMK and Chief Minister of Tamil Nadu, J. Jayalalithaa called for the dismissal of the Bharatiya Janata Party's rule in Gujarat.
 She also went on to say that Gujarat attacks have become a black mark to the fair name of the country.

-Digvijaya Singh from the Samata party condemned the incidents are destroying the country's spirit of tolerance.
+Digvijaya Singh from the Samata Party condemned the incidents are destroying the country's spirit of tolerance.

-Prime Minister Atal Bihari Vajpayee visited the Dangs district on 10 January 1999 and criticized the Gujarati government for failing to ban the rally on Christmas Day.
+Prime Minister Atal Bihari Vajpayee visited the Dangs district on 10 January 1999 and criticized the Government of Gujarat for failing to ban the rally on Christmas.
 He also ordered the Gujarati government to take action against the attackers.

 Telugu Desam Party's leader V. S Rao said the home ministry acts like a "passive onlooker" when Christians were being attacked in Gujarat for the past three months.